Beth Nolan: Career

 Nolan began working in the White house as Associate White House Counsel, serving from 1993 to 1995.
 From 1996 to 1999, she served as Deputy Assistant Attorney General in the Office of Legal Counsel.

 In 1997, Nolan became the nominee to serve as Assistant Attorney General of the United States for Office of Legal Counsel, although the Senate never voted on the nomination.

 From 1999 to 2001, Nolan served as White House Counsel, serving until Bill Clinton left office in January 2001.

-After leaving the White House, Nolan became a fellow at the Kennedy School of Government Institute of Politics.
+After leaving the White House, Nolan became a fellow at Harvard Kennedy School's Institute of Politics.

 In 2002, Nolan became a partner at Crowell & Moring.
 Nolan left the firm in 2007.

-From 2007 until 2021, Nolan was Vice President and General Counsel of George Washington University.
+From 2007 until 2021, Nolan was vice president and General Counsel of George Washington University.